richard-peng-xia/Chinese-Noisy-Text/README.md

 4. Repeat words with given probability (default is 0.163)
 5. Select any of the above noise functions at random

+I set the error rate of each time as 16.3%, which can maintain the error rate of the corpus after double noise at 30% (calculated according to mathematical expectation).

 Example of simple usage

 `bash noise.sh`